 Universal Roller Coaster Hoax – The only other majorly-published accident at one of the well-known theme parks last year was actually a fake.
 There was “shocking” viral video footage that spread throughout the online social media platforms and YouTube channels of 16 dead park-goers at Universal Orlando with 8 others listed in critical condition at an undisclosed Orlando hospital.
 Many internet bloggers picked up the news and ran with the assumptions and hoax.
 Eventually, the whole video and article was deemed a hoax and facts were straightened out.

 Last year was a quiet year for theme park and water park accidents, which is always a good thing for tourist areas.
 Many of the smaller accidents that could from human error are not disclosed to the media, and as a result, are hard to identify.
-But with an improved safety industry in Orlando and New Jersey, with continuous laws and policies enforced on a yearly basis for theme and water parks, accidents should continue to fall for 2015.theme parks
+But with an improved safety industry in Orlando and New Jersey, with continuous laws and policies enforced on a yearly basis for theme and water parks, accidents should continue to fall for 2015.Post keywords: theme parks